eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 Note: I refuse to call IRV "Ranked Choice Voting", since I believe that creates expectations that are not met by the method.

 Now, while I don't necessarily believe this is truly a well-intentioned effort to protect "free and fair elections", the worst part about the video is that basically everything he says about IRV is, in my estimation, entirely correct.
-Here are some of his most convincing arguments:
+Here are some of his most convincing points:

 - "Ranked choice voting makes every aspect of the election system more complicated"
 - "It makes it harder to vote"